MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 ### Loading Silicon Labs EmberZNet Zigbee coordinator firmware on IKEA TRÅDFRI ICC-A-1 Module.

-[s-hadinger](https://github.com/s-hadinger) have the EZSP upp and running on [Sonoff Zigbee Bridge](https://github.com/arendst/Tasmota/issues/8583) with help of [mtx512](https://github.com/mtx512) our maker of bootoader and coordinator firmware.
+[s-hadinger](https://github.com/s-hadinger) have the EZSP upp and running on [Sonoff Zigbee Bridge](https://github.com/arendst/Tasmota/issues/8583) with help of [mtx512](https://github.com/mtx512) one of our maker of bootoader and NCP firmware.
 If all going well sud it woring with [HA and OpenHab](https://sprut.ai/client/article/2583).
 [MPM1107](https://github.com/MPM1107) like to implenting it for Z2M.
 If hi and the other in Z2M team making it working then it being a graet thing in the HA comunity.